Contact Us

 • General-purpose chat: Applications focused on conversational interaction, reasoning, and broad task support.
 These tools account for a large share of consumer-facing LLM usage and play a central role in customer interactions.

-• Programming and coding assistants: Tools primarily used for code generation, debugging, and software development workflows.
+• Programming and coding assistants: Code generation, debugging, and software development workflows.
 This category is closely linked to enterprise usage and developer productivity.

 • Developer platforms and tooling: Platforms that enable developers and enterprises to build, deploy, or manage AI applications.
 These tools are central to AI integration and are often used by cloud providers and large enterprises.